Blane245/musicgenerator/docs/CMG User Manual.md

 The equalizer values may be reset to defaults by clicking the equalizer reset button.

 # Previewing, Recording, and Reporting
 The whole purpose of this application is to produce sound from the defined generators.
-This is accomplished using the Preview and Record buttons.
-The buttons are only active when there is at least one generator defined that can produce sound.
-When either *Preview* or *Record* is selected, a *Stop* button will appear allowing the review or record to be prematurely stopped.
+This is accomplished using the Preview and Record menu options on the *Play* menu.
+The options are only active when there is at least one generator defined that can produce sound.

-<div class="note">*Note: When in preview mode all input functions are disabled, except the room volume, compressor, and equalizer until the preview is stopped or completed.
+<div class="note">*Note: When in preview mode a Preview window is displayed, which disables all composition function except the room reverb, compressor, equalizer, and volume until the preview is stopped or completed.
 When in record mode, a popup appears to show the progress of the recording.
 It may be stopped prematurely if desired. </div><br/>

 Generator selection occurs by evaluating some filters:
 - **Timeline Interval** If a timeline interval is defined, only the generators that are selected by the timeline will be previewed or recorded.
 The time of the preview or record is started at the start time of the earliest selected generator.